HashScannerOfficial/BC-Game-Crash-Predictor/README.md

 ## Contributing

 We welcome contributions!
-If you're interested in improving the **Aviator Predictor**, please fork the repository and submit a pull request.
+If you're interested in improving the **Bc Game Crash Predictor**, please fork the repository and submit a pull request.
 For more details, check out our [contributing guidelines](https://github.com/HashScannerOfficial/BC-Game-Crash-Predictor/blob/main/CONTRIBUTING.md).

 ## License